-Many businesses in the United States and throughout the world are feeling the effect of the coronavirus (COVID-19).
+Many businesses in the United States and throughout the world are still dealing with the aftermath of the coronavirus (COVID-19).
 This brought to the forefront the need for businesses to think about potential loss of business income due to closings as well as how to deal with other business interruptions such as a fire or a cyberattack that could affect an organization’s business income.

 What Do I Need to Know in Order to Use Business Interruption Insurance?